veithen/veithen.github.io/_posts/2015-03-04-docker-in-the-cloud.md

 *   When building images from Dockerfiles containing [`ADD`][add] or [`COPY`][copy] instructions, the Docker client needs to send the contents of the specified files or directories to the Docker daemon as part of the build context.
     Be aware that for large files this will take a significant amount of time and consume bandwidth.

+    A possible solution for this problem is to store these files in a GCS bucket.
+If the bucket is public, the data can simply be retrieved with `curl` or `wget`.
+Otherwise `gsutil` can be used.
+Use the following instructions in your Dockerfile to make that command available:

+        RUN \
+         wget https://dl.google.com/dl/cloudsdk/release/google-cloud-sdk.zip -qO /tmp/google-cloud-sdk.zip && \
+         unzip -qd /usr/local /tmp/google-cloud-sdk.zip && \
+         /usr/local/google-cloud-sdk/install.sh --usage-reporting=false --path-update=false --bash-completion=false && \
+         rm -rf /tmp/google-cloud-sdk.zip

+        ENV PATH /usr/local/google-cloud-sdk/bin:$PATH

+    Note that since the Docker daemon runs on a GCE instance, `gsutil` doesn't require authentication, provided that the instance has been configured with read access to GCS (which is the case if you followed the instructions given in the previous sections).

 [docker]: https://www.docker.com/
 [gce]: https://cloud.google.com/compute/